Veterinary Medicine Internships in Mexico

 This placement is happy to receive interns who speak minimal Spanish, although please be aware that the more Spanish you do speak and understand the more you will get from the project.
 We encourage all interns to try and learn as much Spanish as possible before arriving or consider taking a Spanish Language Course before or during your Veterinary Medicine internship.

 Please note that this project is closed for two weeks over the Easter and Christmas holidays and is also closed for the first two weeks of August.
-During these times you may be interested in joining the Animal Care or Conservation programs.
+During these times you may be interested in joining our Conservation program.

 You can join the Veterinary Medicine project in Mexico for three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.